We use the terms “Wi-Fi” and “internet” interchangeably. And you might be surprised to find out these two words actually mean two different things.

 The internet — a collaborative invention between Bob Kahn and Vint Cerf — is an intangible cloud made of all the content that exists across the World Wide Web.
 We call this the wide-area network, or WAN for short.
 Internet content includes social media, Google, your text messages, and even all those selfies you hope no one ever sees.

-You can connect to the internet with various devices — smartphones, computers, routers, smartwatches, security cameras, etc. — to access existing content as well as add new content to the internet.
+You can connect to the internet with various devices — smartphones, computers, routers, smartwatches, security cameras, etc. — to access existing content and add new content to the internet.

 Wi-Fi vs. internet